Landslide crashes into homes on outskirts of Mexico City

-MEXICO CITY (AP) — A section of mountain on the outskirts of Mexico City gave way on Friday, plunging rocks the size of small homes onto a densely populated neighborhood.
+TLALNEPANTLA, Mexico (AP) — A section of mountain on the outskirts of Mexico City gave way on Friday, plunging rocks the size of small homes onto a densely populated neighborhood.

-The municipal government of Tlalnepantla posted a photo of firefighters scaling a three-story pile of rocks that appeared to be resting on a home.
+Firefighters scaled a three-story pile of rocks that appeared to be resting on homes.

 As rescuers climbed the immense pile of debris, they occasionally raised their fists in the air, the familiar signal for silence to listen for people trapped below.
 Firefighters and volunteers formed bucket brigades to pass 5-gallon containers of smaller debris away as they excavated.